PyOfile/Snakeumms/README.md

 ```
 yarn build
 ```
 Installs the node_modules.
 This is built into yarn package manager.
+In this case I need to do it for the back end and the root.
+Thus the command.
 You can use it to reinstall as well as update your packages.
 Just update the package versions numbers being careful about breaking changes.
 Then just run the command.
 All of the package.json packages listed will be up to date.
 #
 ## Remove node_modules
 ###